Lucifer1662/Over-Hooked/README.md

 This game is a 3rd-person top-down fishing game with a few different levels.
 The aim of the game is to catch a certain amount of fish within the time limit, and progress through the levels.

 ### How to use it
 This game is intended to be played with a keyboard and mouse.
-Once the main menu appears, click start to play.
+Once the main menu appears, click `Start` to play.
 You can also view the instructions of the game or quit the application.

 <p align="center">
   <img src="Gifs/Main Menu.gif"  width="400" >